phillytan/FinanceTracker/README.md

 # FinanceTracker
 ## Project Description

-This project is for any individual who wants to track their spending activities.
-It will act as a tool to help users manage their personal finances.
-Transactions made by the user will be stored and the user will be able to add, delete, update these transactions.
-Different statistics about the transactions will also be shown to the user.
-Some additional functionalities we may add include a forex and crypto tracker, transaction category predictions, and future spending predictions.
+This is a Finance Tracker App acting as a tool to help users manage their personal finances.
+Transactions made by the user are stored and the user will be able to create, delete, and update these transactions.
+Different statistics about the transactions will also be shown to the user with further additional functionalities such as forex and crypto assets trackers, transaction category predictions, and future spending predictions.

 ## Project task requirements
 - Minimal requirements